EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 How much pain player is in currently.

-### Focus spell
+### Focus

 Some spells have ability to focus on them.
 This means than you can use one *Action token* after your original turn to change behaviour of the spell.
 This will be mainly used to keep certain buffs up but it can have other effects.
+It can only be used if you succeeded on original Spell test if spell calls for it.

 ### Rounding